 The Self Care Paradox

 I’ll use weight loss as an example.
-When we embark on a weight loss program we change our food and exercise habits, yet we forget to make room for the unseen release of beliefs related to food or even beliefs about succeeding.
-So as we lose weight, we may experience feelings of joy, and we may also experience emotions and symptoms we didn’t expect, such as shame, grief, headaches or insomnia.
-Losing weight has many hidden meanings, and there are many memories stored in our physicality that are now being released.
-If we aren't aware of our holism, the releasing process can derail us.
+When we embark on a weight loss program we change our food and exercise habits, yet we forget to make room for the unseen release of beliefs related to food or beliefs about succeeding.
+So as we lose weight we may experience feelings of joy, and we may also experience emotions and symptoms we didn’t expect, such as shame, grief, insomnia or headaches.
+Losing weight has many hidden meanings, and there are many memories stored in our physicality that are being released along with the physical weight itself.
+If we aren't aware of our holism, this releasing process can derail us.
 The same is true when we focus on a particular emotion like anxiety or anger.
-Both of these states of being are extremely exhausting and potentially debilitating.
-Emotions are intricately connected to our thoughts, and the chemistry of our bodies.
+Both of these states are extremely exhausting and, at times, debilitating.
+Emotions are intricately connected to our thoughts and to the chemistry of our bodies.
 Through the self care portal, feelings of anxiety or anger lessen, and we experience feeling more calm.
-Along with calmness other emotions often surface, such as boredom and depression.
-This is the self care paradox.
-When we believe self care is a linear path to feeling better, it is a circuitous path of self healing - not comfortable nor easy, yet the gift is profound; the gift of appreciating being human.
+Then along with calmness other emotions often surface, such as boredom and depression.
+This is the self care paradox: self care is not a linear path to feeling better, it is a circuitous path of self healing - not comfortable nor easy, yet the gift is profound; the gift of appreciating being human.

 Self care is also a privilege.
 It strengthens the clarity of who we really are by letting go of old beliefs, behaviours and relationships.
-When we realize we are not our labels, our emotions, our pain, our possessions or our achievements, we expand and we become more discerning.
+When we realize we are not our labels, our titles, our emotions, our pain, our possessions or our achievements, we expand and we become more discerning.
 Our ego struggles with letting go of old identifications while our inner spirit thrives in their release.